fabian-0520/amos-pj-ws20-21-computer-vision-for-sights/docs/build_deploy/build_deploy_documentation.md

 - **threads** : number of threads available for downloading; default: 4
 - **google** : whether to download from google.com; default: true
-- **full** : whether to download images in full resolution; default: false o Note: enabling full resolution downloads often substantially improves model performance, but comes with the expense of increased memory footprints in the data warehouse
+- **full** : whether to download images in full resolution; default: false
+    - Note: enabling full resolution downloads often substantially improves model performance, but comes with the expense of increased memory footprints in the data warehouse
 - **face** : whether to use the included face search mode; default: false
-- **no_gui** : whether to load images in headless mode; default: auto o Note: When this parameter is set to auto instead of a Boolean value, it is internally overwritten with false if the full argument is true, otherwise it is set to false
+- **no_gui** : whether to load images in headless mode; default: auto
+    - Note: When this parameter is set to auto instead of a Boolean value, it is internally overwritten with false if the full argument is true, otherwise it is set to false
 - **limit** : maximum images to download per identified sight; default: 0